ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 ### Bare Metal Server
 {: #vc_hybrid_overview-bare-metal}

-Four {{site.data.keyword.baremetal_short}} come with your vCenter Server with Hybridity Bundle instance order.
-The following configurations are available:
+You can order four or more {{site.data.keyword.baremetal_short}} with one of the following configurations:
   * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
-  * **Broadwell**: 2-CPU Intel Broadwell generation servers (Intel Xeon E5-2600/E7-4800 series) with your selected CPU model and RAM size.
+  * **Broadwell**: 4-CPU Intel Broadwell generation servers (Intel Xeon E7-4800 series) with your selected CPU model and RAM size.

 ### Networking
 {: #vc_hybrid_overview-networking}